Martin Chuzzlewit: Plot summary

-Young Martin, meanwhile, has encountered Mark Tapley, who is always cheerful (jolly, in his own words).
-Mark is happy at the inn where he works, which he decides does not reflect well on him because it shows no strength of character to be happy when one has good fortune.
-Mark leaves his employment and heads to London to find a situation to test his cheerfulness by maintaining it in worse circumstances.
-To this end he accompanies young Martin to the United States to seek their fortunes, with Mark calling Martin “sir” and doing Martin's bidding, an easy relationship for Martin.
-Martin believes the words of men in New York selling land unseen, along a major American river, thinking that place will need an architect for new buildings, despite the views of Mr Bevan, whom they met in New York upon arrival.
-They travel by train and river boat first to purchase the land at the office in the city up the river.
-They proceed to Eden, a swampy, disease-filled settlement.
-They find it nearly empty of people or buildings as previous settlers mainly died.
+Meanwhile, Young Martin has encountered cheerful innkeeper Mark Tapley.
+Deciding his occupation does not reflect well on him because it shows no strength of character to be happy when one has good fortune, Mark heads to London to find a situation to test his cheerfulness by maintaining it in worse circumstances.
+To this end he accompanies Young Martin to the United States to seek their fortunes.

+Young Martin believes the words of men in New York selling land unseen, along a major American river, thinking that place will need an architect for new buildings.
+Instead, he and Mark find a swampy, disease-filled, nearly empty settlement.
 Mark aids a couple who watch their children die in Eden.
-Then Martin, soon followed by Mark, fall ill of malaria.
-Mark decides that being with Martin and being in Eden is a situation in which it can be considered a virtue to remain in good spirits.
-The grim experience of Eden, with Mark nursing Martin back to health, and then Martin nursing Mark from the illness, changes Martin's selfish character.
-He understands when Mark suggests that he could get on better terms with his grandfather by apologizing.
-The men return to England, where Martin seeks reconciliation with his grandfather, who is still with Pecksniff.
-His grandfather hears him, and agrees to repay Mr Bevan in New York for the fare of the journey back to England.

-Martin reunites with Tom Pinch in London, and meets John Westlock.
-Old Martin Chuzzlewit shows himself at Tom Pinch's office, revealing himself as the mysterious employer.
-Old Martin has been pretending to be in thrall to Pecksniff, while keeping up with other, more important members of his extended family.
+Young Martin, soon followed by Mark, falls ill of malaria.
+This grim experience changes Young Martin's selfish character, and he takes Mark's suggestion to apologize to his grandfather.
+The men return to England, where Young Martin seeks reconciliation with Old Martin, who is still with Pecksniff.
+In London, Young Martin reunites with Pinch and meets Westlock.
+Old Martin shows himself at Pinch's office, revealing himself as the mysterious employer.
+He has been pretending to be in thrall to Pecksniff, while keeping up with other, more important members of his extended family.